tripletrk/pgsql-timescaledb-container/README.md

 PostgreSQL container images
 ========================

-This repository contains Dockerfiles for PostgreSQL images with TimescaleDB for OpenShift.
+This repository contains Dockerfiles for TimescaleDB images (powered by PostgreSQL) for OpenShift.
-Users can choose between RHE and CentOS based images.
+Users can choose between RHEL and CentOS based images[RHEL not tested yet].

 For more information about using these images with OpenShift, please see the official [OpenShift Documentation](https://docs.openshift.org/latest/using_images/db_images/postgresql.html).